bhubbb/mcp-se-wikipedia/README.md

 ## License

 This project uses the same license as its dependencies.
 The Wikipedia content accessed through this server is subject to Wikipedia's licensing terms.

----

-*This MCP server makes Wikipedia more accessible by prioritizing Simple English content while maintaining access to the full breadth of Wikipedia knowledge.*